FinanceWorks: Reception

 FinanceWorks received positive reviews from users and critics alike.
 The software was praised for its ease of use, comprehensive feature set, and ability to aggregate financial accounts in one place.

 Critics noted that the software lacked some of the more advanced features of other financial management tools, such as investment analysis and tax planning.
 However, for many users, the software provided a convenient and effective way to manage their finances.

-Conclusion

-FinanceWorks was a financial management software tool developed by Digital Insight.
-The software provided users with a comprehensive platform for managing their finances, including account aggregation, budgeting, spending tracking, investment monitoring, and bill payment.
 Although the software was discontinued in 2016, it was well received by users and critics during its lifespan.